lsarecz/learning-library/oci-library/qloudable/Deploying_OCI_Streaming_service/Deploying_OCI_Streaming_service.md

 ## Overview

-In this lab we will create a compute instance, download a script to configure streaming service, publish and consume messages.The Oracle Cloud Infrastructure Streaming service provides a fully managed, scalable, and durable storage solution for ingesting continuous, high-volume streams of data that you can consume and process in real time.
+In this lab we will create a compute instance, which will be used for other labs, as well during this 3 days training.
+Once the instance is deployed, download a script to configure streaming service, publish and consume messages.
+The Oracle Cloud Infrastructure Streaming service provides a fully managed, scalable, and durable storage solution for ingesting continuous, high-volume streams of data that you can consume and process in real time.
 Streaming can be used for messaging, ingesting high-volume data such as application logs, operational telemetry, web Click-stream data, or other use cases in which data is produced and processed continually and sequentially in a publish-subscribe messaging model.

 **Some Key points:**